Hemp Flowers: The Complete Guide to Legal CBD Hemp Buds

 - CBN (cannabinol): present in small amounts, CBN has natural sedative properties that may contribute to relaxation

-- CBC (cannabichromene): a minor cannabinoid with potential anti-inflammatory activity
+- CBC (cannabichromene): a minor cannabinoid with properties being studied

 Terpenes: The Aroma of Cannabis Light